 How Often Should I Service My Boiler in Rhode Island?

-Short answer: once a year, every year.
-Here's what a proper annual service includes, why it matters more in a New England winter, and the best time to book it.
+Once a year, every year — ideally late summer to early fall.
+Here's what a real annual boiler service includes, why skipping it gets expensive, and how to book it.

 The right time to book it